BIGJRA/BIGJRA.github.io/reborn.md

 **Relationship Point Choices:**
 - Open the secret room in Charlotte's gym while she is present (+1 Charlotte)

 Technically you shouldn't know how to open the secret room by this point...
-So if you want to respect the fact accessing this room and getting this point is more of an easter egg, you can skip to the right.
+So if you want to respect the fact accessing this room and getting this point is more of an easter egg for players on their second run, you can skip to the right.

 If you do want to open the secret room, you'll need to make the top area tiles look exactly like this: